igorskyflyer/npm-adblock-aria-compiler/README.md

 !
 Version: 1.8.1082
 ```

-Versioning takes care of the last line you see in the snippet above - so you don't have to!
+`Aria` takes care of the versioning, the last line you see in the snippet above - so you don't have to!

 <br>